alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ## Know hacks

 Performance optimization is an iterative process.
-Let's take a look at the General Exploration analysis of the current state again.
+Let's take a look at the General Exploration analysis of the current state again:

 ![General Exploration - Divider]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneGEDivider.png)

-take considerably longer than integer or floating point addition, subtraction, or multiplication.
-TODO

-We can see that the DIV unit is pretty loaded.
-VTune Amplifier tries to help use: "The DIV unit is active for a significant portion of execution time.
-Locate the hot long-latency operation\(s\) and try to eliminate them.
-For example, if dividing by a constant, consider replacing the divide by a product of the inverse of the constant.
-If dividing an integer, see whether it is possible to right-shift instead."

-Indeed we have a modulo operation in the following code that calculates an array index for the key:
+We can spot that VTune Amplifier highlighted the Divider unit, it shows us that almost 50% of execution time spent there.
+Some arithmetic operations like division and square root take considerably longer than addition or multiplication, and performed by the DIV unit.
+Indeed we have a modulo operation in the following code that calculates an index into an array of buckets:

 ```csharp
 public AhoCorasickTreeNode GetTransition(char c)